tanghus/journal/README.md

 - Syncs with KDEPIMs Journal part.

+- Share Journal entries with other users or groups.

 - Completed tasks from the Task app can be automatically added as journal entries.

 - Stores entry data as json objects in each element for quich access and to minimize ajax calls.